reedsy/challenges/node-fullstack.md

 ## Question 2

 **Operational Transformation** is a very popular algorithm that - along with a multitude of related technologies - supports the implementation of collaborative and concurrent editing of documents.
-Explain, **in your own words** and in a clear way, the general working of this algorithm/technology.
-Feel free to include any diagram, (pseudo)code example or image you deem useful to support your explanation.
+Explain, **in your own words** and in a clear way, the general working of this algorithm.
+Feel free to include any diagram, (pseudo)code excerpt or image you deem useful to support your explanation.
 If you're not familiar with the OT algorithm - it's ok, there's plenty of resources to read before answering.
 It's important for us to know your capacity to learn, extract valuable information and present technical ideas to others.

 ## Question 3

-Consider a scenario where you're storing documents in a text-based format (plain text, XML/HTML, Markdown, JSON/[Delta](https://quilljs.com/docs/delta), etc) and you need to implement a document versioning feature.
-While working on the document, the user will have the option to save a version to 'tag' a specific state of the document.
+Consider a scenario where you're storing documents in a text-based format (plain text, XML / HTML, Markdown, JSON / [Delta](https://quilljs.com/docs/delta), etc) and you need to implement a document versioning feature.
+While working on the document, the user will have the option to save a version to *tag* a specific state of the document.

-Thus, this feature includes maintaining the full list of document versions - since it's creation up to it's current state - that should be available for the user to browse - in a way that it should be possible to visualise the diff/differences between any two versions like the image below.
+Thus, this feature includes maintaining the full list of document versions - since it's creation up to it's current state - that should be available for the user to browse - in a way that it should be possible to visualise the diff between any two versions like the image below.

 ![](http://content.gcflearnfree.org/topics/174/wd10_reviewing_example.png)

 Describe, in a general way, how would you approach the implementation of such feature, namely on how documents and versions would be persisted, accessed or compared.
-(Again, feel free to include any diagram or image you deem useful to support your explanation.).
+Again, feel free to include any diagram or image you deem useful to support your explanation.
+Focus on the back-end part, don't worry about the actual UI or diff presentation.
 Justify your decision by explaining pros and cons of important features (reliability, performance, infrastructure requirements, ease of use) and how these will change with growing volume of documents.
 Note that documents are expected to also grow significantly in content size.
 There's plenty of solutions out there for this or similar problems which should help you get started and see what are the actual challenges.

 ## Question 4 - Document Conversion Queuing Service

-Implement a small text conversion queueing service (server and a simple single page web interface) using Node.js (latest LTS) and AngularJS 1.x.
+Implement a small text conversion queueing service (server and a simple single page web interface) using Node.js and Angular.js.

 ### General requirements